FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage

 # Acknowledgements  {.unnumbered}
-Jonah Sheinin assisted with growth of some cultures for protein analyses, while Carlie Barnhill assisted with code for import of multicultivator growth data files.
+Jonah Sheinin (Mount Allison Student) assisted with growth of some cultures for protein analyses, while Carlie Barnhill (Mount Allison Student) assisted with code for import of multicultivator growth data files.

 # Funding  {.unnumbered}